petwu/hpc-with-python/README.md

 ## Scaling Tests with Lid-Driven Cavity

-A parameterizable implementation of the lid-driven cavity experiment can be run with the [lid_driven_cavity.py](lid_driven_cavity.py) script.
+A parametrizable implementation of the lid-driven cavity experiment can be run with the [lid_driven_cavity.py](lid_driven_cavity.py) script.
 Run
 ```sh
 python3 lid_driven_cavity.py --help